 For PAR, MR, and MRX Lamps Types:

 For these highly focused directional lamp types, it is necessary to have Center Beam Candle Power (CBCP) and beam angle measurements to accurately estimate the equivalent baseline wattage.
 The formula below is based on the Energy Star Center Beam Candle Power tool.
-If CBCP and beam angle information are not available, refer to the R, BR, and ER lumen based method above.
+If CBCP and beam angle information are not available, or if the equation below returns a negative value (or undefined), use the manufacturer’s recommended baseline wattage equivalent.

 Wattsbase=